Cycling South Africa: the complete guide and itinerary (40k words!)

 Well, what to pack mostly depends on the style of bike ride you have in mind.
 Most of South Africa could easily be cycled on a light bikepacking setup, camping gear and cooking equipment are not strictly necessary.
 Food is plenty, supermarkets are well stocked, restaurants are common and so is accommodation.

 Leaving this stuff at home can though somehow limit your options when cycling in South Africa.
-Some of its most beautiful landscapes are found in quite remote areas, and not having any camping equipment could make cycling these areas more difficult.
+Some of its most beautiful landscapes are found in quite remote areas, and not having any camping equipment could make cycling in these areas more difficult.

-Our suggested itinerary (see below) is though perfectly doable by relying solely on hospitality and accommodation, it definitely passes through some of the most beautiful areas of the country and we won’t change anything of it.
+Our suggested itinerary (see below) is though perfectly doable by relying solely on hospitality and accommodation, it definitely passes through some of the most beautiful areas of the country and we won’t change anything about it.
 If you are attracted by the arid landscapes of the Great Karoo anyway, camping gear might be a primary necessity.

 Cycling Events in South Africa – The endurance races bicycle culture